Sustainability Operations Structure

 CREW 21 Product Committee

 In February 2022, to unify the direction of sustainability products launched globally, we established the "CREW 21 Product Committee."
-The Managing Executive Officer serves as the chairman, with representatives from the apparel, footwear, and equipment product departments, as well as the marketing and public relations departments participating.
+The Senior Managing Executive Officer serves as the chairman, with representatives from the apparel, footwear, and equipment product departments, as well as the marketing and public relations departments participating.
 We have not appointed committee members who do not have speaking rights or external stakeholders.

 After defining the direction of the sustainability products, the committee regularly convenes to discuss the formulation of global communication strategies and the development of specific plans in conjunction with the marketing of each product.